-- 12. Litter all litter must be placed in the bins provided. - 13.
-Food all food should be consumed in the dining hall.
-Drinks bought in the dining hall should be consumed before leaving the dining hall. - 14.
-Drinks only unflavoured still water IN A CLEAR PLASTIC BOTTLE is permitted on the school premises. - 15.
-Food should not be left in the lockers overnight. - 16.
-No form of anti-social behaviour will be tolerated e.g. spitting, inappropriate disposal of litter. - 17.
+- 8. Smoking or the use of e cigs is not allowed in school and/or while wearing school uniform.
+Pupils are not permitted to have cigarettes/e cigs in their possession while in school uniform. - 9.
+Litter all litter must be placed in the bins provided. - 10.
+Food all food should be consumed in the dining hall. - 11.
+Drinks only unflavoured still water IN A CLEAR PLASTIC BOTTLE is permitted on the school premises. - 12.
+Food should not be left in the lockers overnight. - 13.
+No form of anti-social behaviour will be tolerated e.g. spitting, inappropriate disposal of litter. - 14.
 Chewing gum is banned from the school buildings and grounds.